SlyMarbo/spdy/README.md

 A full-featured SPDY library for the Go language (still under very active development).

-So far, servers and clients are ready, but the client API is not completely stable.
+So far, servers and clients are ready, although there is an outstanding issue with the SPDY/2 client.

 Note that this implementation currently supports SPDY drafts 2 and 3.

+The GoDoc for this package can be found at http://godoc.org/github.com/SlyMarbo/spdy.

 Servers
 -------